As an Amazon Associate I earn from qualifying purchases.

-This Vegan Chocolate Pudding is our favorite chocolate pudding of all time.
+This easy Vegan Chocolate Pudding Pie recipe with almond milk is our favorite chocolate pudding of all time.
 It’s super simple to make and has just the right balance of chocolate decadence and richness.
 Is there anything more comforting that homemade chocolate pudding?

 More pudding?
-Check out this Vegan Irish Lemon Pudding for another fabulous flavor!
+Check out these 30 Creamy Vegan Pudding & Mousse Recipes, these 50 Delicious Vegan Recipes Using Chia Seeds and this Vegan Irish Lemon Pudding for another fabulous flavor!
 Yes, please!

 Why You’ll Love This Vegan Chocolate Pudding

-With its creamy, velvety texture, this plant-based pudding is a great way to stay on track with your diet and enjoy a sweet treat.
+With its creamy, velvety texture, this plant-based chocolate pudding with almond milk is a great way to stay on track with your diet and enjoy a sweet treat.
 As more people are making an effort to go vegan, vegan chocolate pudding can bring joy and satisfaction without compromising on quality!

-7 Main Ingredients – Unsweetened cocoa powder, almond milk, sugar, cornstarch, salt, vanilla and vegan butter are all that are needed for the pudding ingredients.
+This chocolate pudding recipes has only 7 main ingredients – Unsweetened cocoa powder, almond milk, sugar, cornstarch, salt, vanilla and vegan butter are all that are needed!

 Chocolate pudding with almond milk is the best.
 It’s such a great substitute for milk and the unsweetened almond milk is what we normally use when incorporating it into all of our sweet and savory recipes.
 With the exception, my ‘better half’ prefers the vanilla flavored almond milk in his cereal.
 I love that the unsweetened is 30 calories per cup.